 Chief Operating Officer

 As Chief Operating Officer (COO), Yuen is responsible for several critical strategic and management functions at CPA Alberta.
-He provides oversight in the areas of strategic planning, business planning, KPIs, business analytics, research, risk management, project management, and human resources.
+He provides oversight in the areas of member services, member engagement, professional development, research, project management, information technology, innovation, and digital strategy.

-Yuen is an accomplished leader with 17 years of increasingly senior experience.
-Before joining CPA Alberta, Yuen led and implemented large-scale IT operations across Canada, where his work positively impacted organizations in government, education, healthcare, forestry/lumber and the accounting profession.
+Before joining CPA Alberta, Yuen led and implemented large-scale IT operations across Canada, where his work positively impacted organizations in government, education, healthcare, forestry/lumber, and the accounting profession.

 In addition to earning a Bachelor of Science from the University of Alberta and an MBA from Athabasca University, Yuen received his CPA, CMA designation in 2012—making him a proud member of CPA Alberta.
 Active in professional organizations, Yuen has been part of many councils, committees, and associations, including the CIO Associations of Canada, CIO Executive Council, Project Management Institute, Canadian Information Processing Society, the Association of Faculties of Medicine of Canada, and Government of Alberta Technology Advisory board.

-Yuen is also a dedicated volunteer in the community, which can encompass everything from coaching basketball to lending a hand as an Edmonton Social Services ASSIST Children’s Tutor.
+Yuen is also a dedicated volunteer in the community, which encompasses everything from coaching basketball to lending a hand as an Edmonton Social Services ASSIST Children’s Tutor.
 In his spare time, he enjoys travelling, swimming, and spending time with family and friends.
 Yuen is also fluent in three languages: English, Spanish, and Cantonese.